Fitting a Graph to One-Dimensional Data: The algorithm

-It follows that our implicit representation of~$R_{i}$ supports all three operations on~$R_{i}$ in time~$O(i)$, and so the total time to construct~$R_{n-1}$ is~$O(n^{2})$. \begin{theorem} Given $n$ points on a line, we can compute an optimal set of weights for minimizing the quality measure $Q$ in $O(n^2)$ time. \end{theorem}
+Since operations on~$R_{i}$ take time~$O(i)$, the total time to construct~$R_{n-1}$ is~$O(n^{2})$. \begin{theorem} Given $n$ points on a line, we can compute an optimal set of weights for minimizing the quality measure $Q$ in $O(n^2)$ time under the Real-RAM model. \end{theorem}